noahlu2010/noahlu2010.github.io/_pages/admcf.md

 ## How this is going to help ADMCF

 ADMCF will put my research into a report.
 They will then send it to lobby the government who will hopefully tighten the rules regarding the trade.
-This is good because it helps restrict the trade and protect more wildlife and maintain biodiversity in a variety of ecosystems.
+The aim is to ultimately help restrict the trade and protect more wildlife and maintain biodiversity in a variety of ecosystems.
 They will also use some of the fun facts that I found to raise public awareness and interest in the topic.

 <figure style="width: 100%" class="align-center">
   <div class="row">